lawloretienne/CryptoCoins/README.md

     * The *ViewModels* I am using extend from the lifecycle-aware ViewModel component.
 The *Views* I am using are Activities.
 And the *Model* is the Repository.
 * Network, Database, and Domain Models with Mappers
-    * I have separated out the Restaurant object into different models depending on where the object is used.
+    * I have separated out the Coin object into different models depending on where the object is used.
 I also have created Mapper interfaces to allowing mapping between the different models.
     This helps to provides a clear understanding of the responsibility.
 This is in accordance with Uncle Bob's Clean Architecture.
 The important thing is that isolated, simple, data structures